Mikroways/mw-helm-starter/README.md

   separation from `config.env` allows an independent management of secrets using tools like helm secret.
 * `persistence`: add support for creating and mounting volumes.
+* `jobs`: add same logic for main chart but for specific jobs.
+It allows to define diferent jobs using a dictionary where key will be used as job name.
+It also can be used to specify custom annotations to be used for example as helm hooks / argo waves.
+* `cronjobs`: same as jobs.
+* `extraDeployments`: same as jobs.

 ### Multiple containers
 [`multiple-containers`](./multiple-containers) extends `single-container` with multiple containers that can define same configuration but under a container name key.
 For example: